za3k/qr-backup/README.md

 Test restoring from your paper backup when you make it, NOT when you need it.

+For a full list of options, run `qr-backup --help`.

 ## Example Backup
 ![Example Backup](example.png)

 ## Instructions
 To make a paper backup:

-0. Requirements: a printer; python, python-qrcode, imagemagick, img2pdf
+0. Requirements: a printer; python 3.6 or later, python-pil, python-qrcode, imagemagick, img2pdf
 1. Run `qr-backup <FILE>`.
 This makes `<FILE>.qr.pdf`
 2. Print `<FILE>.qr.pdf` onto some paper.
 Now you have a backup.
 It's a bunch of QR codes and some instructions.